Cyclone Amphan: Is Bangladesh prepared? | DW | 20.05.2020

 As the strongest cyclone to strike the Bay of Bengal in 20 years makes landfall, Bangladesh's coronavirus restrictions and poor disaster preparedness threaten catastrophe in an already impoverished area.

-As "super cyclone" Amphan barrelled toward Bangladesh and India on Wednesday, a poultry farmer living close to the Bay of Bengal coastline said she was worried about leaving her farm behind to take shelter in a facility in Bangladesh's coastal region of Bagerhat.
+As Super Cyclone Amphan barreled toward Bangladesh and India on Wednesday, a poultry farmer living close to the Bay of Bengal coastline said she was worried about leaving her farm behind to take shelter in a facility in Bangladesh's coastal region of Bagerhat.

 "We are hungry.
 Nobody has offered us food in the shelter since we arrived here," 45-year-old Rohimon Begum told DW.
 "The cyclone will destroy my home and my poultry farm.
 I don't know what to do," she added.